Prince Charles Cinema: Threat of closure

 On 28 January 2025, the staff of the PCC launched the #SaveThePCC movement, regarding the PCC's premises' lease.
-With their current lease expiring in September 2025, the PCC believed that the new lease they had been offered by the building's landlord Zedwell LSQ Ltd was not what they were legally entitled to under Section 26 of the 1954 Landlord and Tenants Act.
+With their current lease expiring in September 2025, the PCC believed that the new lease they had been offered by the building's landlord Zedwell LSQ Ltd was not what they were legally entitled to under Section 26 of the 1954 Landlord and Tenant Act.
 They stated that Zedwell were demanding to include a break clause into the building's new lease, which would require the PCC to vacate the premises at 6 months notice should Zedwell receive planning permission to redevelop the building, which the PCC interpreted as a "clear intention to do so".
 Zedwell also want to raise the premises' rent, which the PCC claims would be "at a level which no cinema proprietor would consider reasonable and refusing to supply any information to back this up".

 Following the announcement, a petition was set up to Zedwell LSQ Ltd and its parent company Criterion Capital, which reached 10,000 signatures within an hour.
 By late February, the petition had reached over 160,000 signatures.
 On 26 February, the PCC said that their negotiations with Zedwell had resumed.

 On 9 May, the PCC announced that the cinema had been designated as an Asset of Community Value by Westminster City Council under section 87 of the Localism Act 2011.
 Regarding the decision, the council wrote that “the Prince Charles is distinguished from other local cinemas by means of its independent ethos, unparalleled programming and a close relationship with the local community”.

+On 27 August 2026, London Centric interviewed PCC owner Ben Freeman, who said that Criterion had not yet agreed a lease with the cinema, and that both parties would be returning to court in early September for a further pre-trial hearings.
+“It feels to us that every way possible there is to slow it down and make it more expensive is chosen.” noted Freeman.